oliviawestmacottssw/SSW.Rules.Content/rules/do-you-apply-the-validatemodel-attribute-to-all-controllers/rule.md

 ---

 Web API does not automatically return an error to the client when validation fails.
 It is up to the controller action to check the model state and respond appropriately.
-​You can also create an action filter to check the model state before the controller action is invoked.​
+You can also create an action filter to check the model state before the controller action is invoked.

 using System.Collections.Generic;
  using System.Linq;